duke-libraries/tripod3/README.md

     $ cp log4r.yml.sample log4r.yml
     ```

 11. In addition, you will need a number of configuration files that are not in the respository.
 I've shared these with you via Box in DDR-Public_Config_Files.
-They each belong in the following directory.
+They belong in the following locations.

     ```
     local_env.yml --> /ddr-public/config/local_env.yml
+    fedora.yml --> /ddr-public/config/fedora.yml
+    solr.yml --> /ddr-public/config/solr.yml
     remote.rb --> /ddr-public/config/environments/remote.rb
     production.rb --> /ddr-public/config/environments/production.rb
     development.rb --> /ddr-public/config/environments/development.rb
-    solr.yml --> /ddr-public/config/solr.yml
-    fedora.yml --> /ddr-public/config/fedora.yml
     ```

-12. Create your secret token by running the following command:
+12. Run Bundler to install gem dependencies:

     ```
-    rake secret
+    $ bundle install
     ```

+13. Create your secret token by running the following command:

+    ```
+    $ rake secret
+    ```

-13. Copy the generated token from the command line into /ddr-public/config/local_env.yml following "SECRET_KEY_BASE:".
+14. Copy the generated token from the command line into /ddr-public/config/local_env.yml following "SECRET_KEY_BASE:".
 It should look something like this:

     ```
     SECRET_KEY_BASE: sdfkljgh809g8fd09g8dfojglf
     ```

-14. Install, configure, and start jetty by running the following commands.
+15. Install, configure, and start jetty by running the following commands.
 It will return the prompt to you eventually:

     ```
     $ rake jetty:clean